istmobiome/web/content/projects/trans-water/0-setup-preface.md

 <br/>

 The first major step in our analysis of water column metagenomic samples from the Eastern Pacific and Western Atlantic is to setup our working environment.
 Given the size of this dataset you will most likely need to do this on a compute cluster.
 A personal computer will be insufficiant for most of the steps.

+{{% alert warning %}}
+By the time you read this, some of these instructions may be out of date.
+Please consult the source material for  individual programs and databases to ensure up-to-date installations.
+{{% /alert %}}